Guide To Legal Gambling In Dublin

 Popular Sports & Pro Sports Teams

-Dublin’s most popular sports are their Gaelic sports including: Gaelic football, hurling, handball, and rounders.
+Dublin’s most popular sports are their Gaelic sports, including: Gaelic football, hurling, handball, and rounders.
 Gaelic football is like soccer and rugby combined and has been played in Ireland for over 800 years now.
-Soccer is the most played sport in the region and Dublin has 3 teams in the first division and 3 teams in the Premier division.
+Soccer is the most played sport in the region,n and Dublin has 3 teams in the first division and 3 teams in the Premier division.

 Regulatory Agencies:

-- Department of Justice and Equality – Awards certificates of personal fitness which is required for a bookmaker applicant and betting intermediary licenses.
+- Department of Justice and Equality – Awards certificates of personal fitness, which are required for a bookmaker applicant and betting intermediary licenses.

 - Office of the Revenue Commissioners (Irish Tax Authority) – Responsible for issuing licenses for gaming machines and the collection of taxes.